rbisewski/ascii-log/README.md

 * whois lookup
 * records server requests of HTML code 302

+This program will allow check for odd numbers of anonymous connections, which it will add to a file called 'blocked.log'; should the end user desire, the contents of this file can be tracked by an external firewall program (e.g. ufw).
+That said, by default, nothing happens to the contents of this file.

 Feel free to fork it and use it for other projects if you find it useful.